-Michael A. Robbins is President of EXTTI, Incorporated.
+Michael A. Robbins is President of EXTTI, Incorporated-- a company he founded more than 15 years ago.
 EXTTI provides Expert Testimony, Training and Investigation services in employment matters.
 He is a frequent lecturer and author on employment issues.
-Mr. Robbins has conducted and/or supervised over 500 workplace investigations and has served as an expert witness in close to 450 employment cases--mostly on workplace investigations and interactive process issues.
+Mr. Robbins has conducted and/or supervised over 500 workplace investigations and has served as an expert witness in more than 450 employment cases--mostly on workplace investigation and interactive process issues.
+In addition, he serves as a Consent Decree Monitor in discrimination cases in Federal District Court.
 Prior to forming EXTTI, he was a Labor & Employment attorney for 20 years--including 4 years as in-house counsel and 16 years in two nationally recognized law firms.
 Mr. Robbins graduated Phi Beta Kappa from San Diego State University and received his JD degree from UCLA School of Law.
-He is a member of the Executive Board of the Los Angeles County Bar Association Labor & Employment Section, is a founding member and Immediate Past President of the Society of Independent Workplace Investigators (SIWI) and is a Charter Member and current President of the Association of Workplace Investigators (AWI).
+He is a long–time member of the Executive Board of the Los Angeles County Bar Association Labor & Employment Section and is an Officer of that Section.
+In addition, he is a Fellow of the College of Labor and Employment Lawyers, a Founding Member and Immediate Past President of the Society of Independent Workplace Investigators (SIWI) and is a Charter Member and current President of the Association of Workplace Investigators (AWI).

-Keith Rohman has worked as an investigator in both the public and private sectors for 30 years.
-As president of Public Interest Investigations, Inc. in Los Angeles, he has been involved in many high-profile cases, including litigation related to the torture of prisoners at Abu Ghraib, allegations of shootings of Iraqis by Blackwater, Inc., the trial against Los Angeles police officers accused of beating Rodney King, and numerous capital murder cases.
+Keith Rohman has worked as an investigator in the public and private sectors for 30 years.
+As president of Public Interest Investigations, Inc. (PII) in Los Angeles, he has been involved in many high-profile cases, including litigation related to the torture of prisoners at Abu Ghraib, allegations of shootings of Iraqis by Blackwater, Inc., the trial against Los Angeles police officers accused of beating Rodney King, and numerous capital murder cases.
 Mr. Rohman is an Adjunct Professor of Law at Loyola Law School, where he teaches fact investigation.
 Mr. Rohman currently serves as the court appointed Monitor in the matter of Pierce v.
 Orange County, et al., a federal ADA class action case filed on behalf of disabled inmates at the Orange County Jail.
 He was appointed by the L.A.
 County Board of Supervisors to the Equity Oversight Panel (EOP) of the Los Angeles Sheriff’s Department, a civilian oversight board that oversees Internal Affairs investigations of discrimination allegations at the LASD.
+PII is currently contracted to investigate discrimination complaints against elected officials and high-level County executives with the County of Los Angeles, and was recently selected by the City of Los Angeles as an investigator for the Special Committee on Investigative Oversight which handles similar investigations.
 Mr. Rohman served as the executive director of Los Angeles City Office of Discrimination Investigation, which conducted more than 300 employment discrimination investigations, and provided recommendations to the City Council on restructuring how the City handled these matters.
-Mr. Rohman is a member of the Board of Directors of the Association of Workplace Investigators (AWI).
+Mr. Rohman is holds the office of secretary on the Board of Directors of the Association of Workplace Investigators (AWI).

 Daniel Rowley has represented employers and employees in a wide variety of employment law matters since 1985.
 His law practice includes consultation on employment matters, advising employers, and handling employment litigation, including discrimination, sexual harassment, wrongful termination, and wage and hour claims.
 In addition, Mr. Rowley performs neutral, independent investigations of workplace complaints and disputes.
 Mr. Rowley has performed more than 125 investigations for a variety of public and private employers.
 The investigations have included issues such as sexual harassment, hostile work environment, discrimination, corporate mismanagement, and possible violations of the Fair Political Practices Act.